profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 aspiration to live in truth.
 We genuinely appreciate such companions; we don’t wait until we get into difficulties before letting them know what they mean to us.
 Good friendship can be cultivated.
-As we bring mindfulness to our relationships with others let’s also consider how friendly we are being with ourselves.
+As we bring mindfulness to our relationships with others, let’s also consider how friendly we are being with ourselves.
 {:.dhp-reflection}